 Our accounting software review looks are the best software available for businesses to use.
-These include Xero, Reckon, MYOB, and Intuit QuickBooks.
+These include Freshbooks, Xero, Reckon, MYOB, and Intuit QuickBooks.

 These are likened to one another to access good usability, excellent accounting features, use the reporting options, and receive optional customer support when needed too.
 However, they each have their areas of distinction and different feature sets, package options, etc. So, it’s necessary to look carefully to decide between them.